punkdit/huygens/README.md

 User guide
 ----------

-The documentation is in [huygens/doc](huygens/doc/).
+You can read it online [here](https://arrowtheory.com/huygens/huygens/doc/index.html).
-You can also read it online [here](https://arrowtheory.com/huygens/huygens/doc/index.html).
+The documentation is distributed in [huygens/doc](huygens/doc/).

 See also
 --------